 - Obtain written informed consent and minor assent and data protection from the patient and/or legally authorized representative prior to performing any study-related procedures. - Obtain patient identification number from the IVRS/IWRS. - Obtain demographic information, including date of birth.
-Ensure that the patient will be ≥ 2 years and ≤ 16 years and 11 months (prior to 17th birthday) on projected day 1, randomization visit. - Obtain medical and surgical history, ensuring that the patient has upper limb monoplegic, hemiplegic, or triplegic spasticity with single-arm sparing resulting from cerebral palsy, or is post-stroke with the stroke onset prior to age 2 and at least 12 months prior to the day 1 visit.
+Ensure that the patient will be \geq 2 years and \leq 16 years and 11 months (prior to 17th birthday) on projected day 1, randomization visit. - Obtain medical and surgical history, ensuring that the patient is monoplegic or hemiplegic with dynamic muscle contracture of the ankle plantar flexors.
 Include details on histories of dysphagia, drooling, aspiration pneumonia, seizure, and epilepsy. - Obtain past (in the last 3 months) and current concomitant medication use (including prescription, non-prescription, and herbal medications) and procedures.
-Previous use of botulinum toxin, phenol, and alcohol injections should be included. - Perform C-SSRS (for patients ≥ 6 years of age at day 1). - Perform physical examination, including measurement of height and weight. - Obtain vital signs (blood pressure, pulse rate, respiratory rate, and body temperature). - Perform ECG. - Collect blood sample for hematology, serum chemistry, and HbA1c analysis after informed consent is signed.
+Previous use of botulinum toxin, phenol, and alcohol injections should be included. - Perform C-SSRS (for patients \geq 6 years of age on day 1). - Perform physical examination, including measurement of height and weight. - Obtain vital signs (blood pressure, pulse rate, respiratory rate, and body temperature). - Perform ECG. - Collect blood sample for hematology, serum chemistry, and HbA1c analysis after informed consent is signed.
 Fasting blood samples should be collected unless the patient is not able to fast for approximately 8 hours.
 Patients who are willing to fast and did not come to the visit in a fasting state may return prior to the day 1 visit for blood sample collection as long as the laboratory results can be received and reviewed at or before the day 1 visit.

-- Perform urine pregnancy test for all females of childbearing potential. - Discuss choice of contraceptive method with female patients of childbearing potential and/or their caregivers and document method of contraception in the source documentation and the eCRF.
-Counsel such female patients/caregivers regarding the importance of maintaining their agreed upon method of contraception throughout the study. - Ascertain spasticity only in the study upper limb using the HAT. - Assess dystonia only in the study upper limb using the BAD scale. - Assess manual ability only in the study upper limb using the MACS. - Assess gross motor function using the GMFCS-E&R. - Assess spasticity in the elbow, wrist, and finger in the study limb using the MAS-B. - Perform MTS in the elbow, wrist, and finger in the study limb.
-Passive range of motion for the elbow, wrist, and finger for can be performed during the MTS assessment in order to verify inclusion criteria. - Evaluate inclusion and exclusion criteria. - For patients who are not eligible for the study (screen failures), depending on the reason(s) for screen failure, collect detailed information regarding spasticity, contracture, respiratory condition or functions associated with increased risk of aspiration, seizure, and epilepsy. - Query patient for any adverse event that has occurred and any related medication used or procedure performed since signing the informed consent. - Instruct patient/caregiver to initiate approximately 1-hour weekly standardized OT session with the therapist at week -2 and schedule through the last session at week 11. - Schedule the next visit, if applicable.
+- For patients who weigh at least 15 kg, collect blood sample for immunogenicity testing. - Perform urine pregnancy test for all females of childbearing potential. - Discuss choice of contraceptive method with female patients of childbearing potential and/or their caregivers and document method of contraception in the source documentation and the eCRF.
+Counsel such female patients/caregivers regarding the importance of maintaining their agreed upon method of contraception throughout the study. - Ascertain spasticity only in the study lower limb using the HAT. - Assess dystonia only in the study lower limb using the BAD scale. - Assess gross motor function using the GMFCS-E&R. - Assess spasticity in the ankle (with knee extended and knee flexed) and the knee of the study limb using the MAS-B. - Perform MTS in the ankle of the study limb with knee extended and knee flexed.
+Note that the angle of slow stretch (R2) of MTS in the ankle with knee extended may be used to ensure the patient meets the inclusion criterion for acceptable minimal range of dorsiflexion. - Evaluate inclusion and exclusion criteria. - For patients who are not eligible for the study (screen failures), depending on the reason(s) for screen failure, collect detailed information regarding spasticity, contracture, respiratory condition or functions associated with increased risk of aspiration, seizure, and epilepsy. - Query patient for any adverse event that has occurred and any related medication used or procedure performed since signing the informed consent.

+- Instruct patient/caregiver to initiate approximately 1-hour weekly standardized PT session with the therapist at week -2 and schedule through the last session at week 11. - Schedule the next visit, if applicable.

-8.3.2 Visit 2: Week -2 (OT Start) - Visit with the Occupational Therapist
+8.3.2 Visit 2: Week -2 (PT Start) - Visit with the Physical Therapist